SignDiff/Processed-Data/README.md

 This repository stores the preprocessed data for paper:
 <br>[SignDiff: Learning Diffusion Models for American Sign Language Production](https://arxiv.org/abs/2308.16082)

-**Note:** This work has not been accepted yet, and I am currently very busy and do not have time to submit my paper at a recent academic conference.
+**Note:** This work has not been accepted yet, and we am currently very busy and do not have time to submit my paper at a recent academic conference.
 We're going to start a company, and the code is not going to be public.

 ## How2Sign for ASLP